Synonyms: Lu AE58054, SGS 518

 Lu AE58054 is being developed as a symptomatic adjunct to cholinesterase inhibitor treatment in Alzheimer's disease.
 Lu AE58054 was originally discovered by Lilly, which licensed it to the biotechnology company Saegis for clinical development in cognitive impairment in thinking disorders such as schizophrenia.
 In 2006, Saegis was acquired by Lundbeck, which in October 2013 launched a global Phase 3 program in AD.
 This program consists of four trials planned to enroll a total of about 3,000 patients (see company press release).

 In 2010 and 2011, Lundbeck evaluated Lu AE58054 in a Phase 2 study in 278 patients with probable Alzheimer's disease.
 Conducted in Australia, Canada, and Europe, the trial compared the effects of a six-month course of 90 mg/day of Lu AE58054 with 10 mg/day of Donepezil to the same dose of placebo.
 In June 2012, the company announced that the trial had met its primary cognition endpoint as measured by the ADAS-cog.
-On secondary endpoints, such as measures of global status and activities of daily living, Lu AE58054 treatment showed trends for a benefit but fell short of achieving statistical significance (see Jun 2012 news story).
+On secondary endpoints, such as measures of global status and activities of daily living, Lu AE58054 treatment showed trends for a benefit but fell short of achieving statistical significance.
+Elevated liver enzymes in the treatment group, and higher dropout than in the placebo group, were also noted in this trial (see Jun 2012 news).

 In 2013 and 2014, Phase 1 studies evaluating pharmacokinetics of single and multiple ascending doses in healthy volunteers and in people with liver impairment were added.